lambdanil/astOS/README.md

 ---
 ## astOS compared to other similar distributions
 * **NixOS** - compared to nixOS, astOS is a more traditional system with how it's setup and maintained.
-While nixOS is entirely configured using the Nix programming language, astOS uses Arch's pacman package manager. astOS uses btrfs snapshots while NixOS builds squashfs system images.
+While nixOS is entirely configured using the Nix programming language, astOS uses Arch's pacman package manager. astOS uses btrfs snapshots.
   * astOS allows declarative configuration using Ansible, for similar functionality to NixOS
 * **Fedora Silverblue** - astOS is more customizable, but does require more manual setup.
 * **OpenSUSE MicroOS** - astOS is a more customizable system, but once again requires a bit more manual setup.
 MicroOS works similarly to astOS in the way it utilizes btrfs snapshots.